Jimmyyyy/Journal/README.md

 5/17/17

 Today Joseph completed his method that counts the months and days correctly.
 I was able to use this method to implement it into my cure class so every 10 days, the cure will increase by 1 percent.

+5/18/17

+Today Joseph and I were able to make a method that calculates the remaining time we have before the cure is 100 percent completed.